-There are 14 chapter quizzes.
-(There is also a "Get Started" quiz but it does not factor into your grade.)
+There are 14 chapter quizzes on the MyEconLab web site.
+(There are also a couple "Get Started" quizzes but they do not factor into your grade.)
 Each chapter quiz has an opening date and a due date.
 You get one attempt at the quiz and you must finish it when you start (so do NOT start in the middle of a thunderstorm because if you lose power you lose access to the quiz).
 There no time limit once you start the quiz.
 You have several days to take each quiz, so the deadline is what it is-do not ask for an extension because it will not be granted.
 So do not wait until the last moment to take the quiz because 1) You might hit the deadline, after which the quiz immediately closes; 2) Your power might be out; 3) Your cat might chew on your computer's mouse or throw up on your computer (which have both happened to me); 4) a variety of other things might happen, any one of which would preclude finishing the quiz on time.
 The quizzes are non-proctored, so you can use whatever material you want.